MicrosoftLearning/MS-900T01-Microsoft-365-Fundamentals/Instructions/Demos/DEMO_01_explore_m365_tenant.md

     - **Guest access** lets individuals outsie your organization access teams and channels.

 ## Review
-In this demo you viewed the different features and ways to manage your Microsoft 365 tenant by exploring the Microsoft 365 admin center, Azure Active Directory admin center and Teams admin center.
+In this demo you viewed the different features and ways to manage your Microsoft 365 tenant by exploring the Microsoft 365 admin center, Microsoft Entra admin center and Teams admin center.